 You get anxiety while talking to and meeting new people and attending social events; you start fearing being judged or scrutinized by others.

 Even if you understand that the fears are unnecessary and are unlikely to happen, you feel powerless to control them.

 Social Anxiety Disorder is one of the most common mental disorders, so don’t feel like you’re the only one who feels that way.

-This disorder’s treatment includes different avenues, such as medication, counselling sessions, and psychotherapy sessions.
+This disorder’s treatment includes different avenues, such as medication, anxiety therapy, counselling sessions, and psychotherapy sessions.
 You can book a session right away so I can help you along this journey.